 Getting around Ghent is straightforward as it’s a small and walkable city.
 I used Google Maps to get around and never needed any public transport.
 Plus, part of the charm of Ghent is exploring on foot.

-When Is the Best Time to Spend One Day In Ghent?
+When Is the Best Time to Visit Ghent?

 I really enjoyed putting together this itinerary for one day in Ghent for you.
 I sure hope you enjoyed reading it!
 Feel free to drop me a comment or an email if you have any questions I didn’t answer in this post.